grandrea/crosslinking-ms-tutorial/README.md

 Create your own account in xiview.org and upload the results, or else proceed with the pregenerated dataset as below.

 Open the dataset in the xiview.org interactive viewer [here](https://xiview.org/network.php?upload=27449-11563-41954-87027-74439).

-You can expand each protein with the right click of the mouse to see where the crosslinks are localised on the sequence.
+**You can expand each protein with the right click of the mouse to see where the crosslinks are localised on the sequence.
+Right click again and resize the protein to 0.2**

 Crosslinks may also be visualised in the circle plot, accessible from "views"... "circular"